 - Metal shank insert Reinforces the shape of the boot and adds support.
 Fit tip-if you typically wear a half size, order...

 - Easy to operate, snap-lock adjustable four buckle closure system

 2. REMOVE ANYTHING IN THE RASH

 Sometimes road rash comes with debris.
 It can be asphalt, rocks, or anything that happened to be on the ground where you fell.
 You must be very careful to remove everything from the abrasion and not leave anything behind.
 Debris left in the abrasion can cause further complications such as infection and pain.
 Tweezers are a helpful tool for doing this.

-- Anatomical, flexible torso panels move in unison to mimic natural body movements
+- The anatomically shaped, flexible core panels adapt perfectly to the natural body movements

 3. USE ANTIBIOTIC OINTMENT

 The next step is to use antibiotics on your injury.
 Over-the-counter antibacterial ointment works just fine for this type of injury.
 The purpose of this is to kill any bacteria that may have accessed the injury when you fell.
 Your job is to apply this very carefully so you don’t injure yourself further.
 Depending on the severity of the injury, this might sting just a bit.
 You must continue to apply the ointment even if it hurts.

 - WIND-RESISTANT AND WATERPROOF; Wind-protectant and waterproof fabric paneling over vulnerable areas to protect against a...

 - HIGHT BREATHABILITY; Feature mesh breathing panels to increase airflow while minimizing condensation on your goggles,...